Rr-sobusy/todo-frontend-mentor/README.md

   <br />
 </h1>

 **To-do App** is a frontend challenge by frontendmentor.io.
 Built this app using react typescript with the implementation of Context API x localStorage API.
+Can also reorder the list by drag and dropping the selected todo in designated y-position.

 ![screenshot](public/snapshot.png)